 What if I have no construction experience?

-“Don’t worry about it,” says Kevin, one of our frequent home build volunteers. “[On my first home build], I had two left thumbs; I couldn’t hammer anything together!
+Take it from Kevin, one of our frequent homebuilding volunteers.
+On his first homebuild, Kevin says he had "two left thumbs": "I couldn’t hammer anything together!
 Every build that I’ve been to, I’ve learned a different skillset.”

 The Twin Cities Habitat for Humanity team will always provide all the tools and safety equipment you’ll need to accomplish your tasks for the day.

-- Sturdy, closed-toe shoes required
+- Sturdy, closed-toe shoes (required)